bio-raum/FooDMe2/docs/user_doc/output.md

     - `DADA2/sample_id_ASVs.fasta`: the clustered sequences (OTU/ASV)

-    That same folder also contains a number of additional metrics and outputs, including graphical summaries of the error profiles that can be used to debug sample-specific issues.
+    Subfolders also contains a number of additional metrics and outputs, including graphical summaries of the error profiles and intermediary sequences tables that can be used to debug sample-specific issues.

 === "BLAST"